7 Biggest NHL Players in Today's Game

 Buffalo’s goalie resembles the Michelin Man with his gear strapped on.
 Robin Lehner also brings back memories of an old Amstel Light ad featuring a hefty goalie.

 In all fairness, Lehner is not a fat goalie like the netminder from the commercial but he is the largest in the NHL in terms of BMI.
-Fellow Sabres goalie Anders Nilsson is the tallest in the league (6’6″).
+Fellow Sabres goalie Anders Nilsson is one of the tallest in the league (6’6″) as well.

 Chris Stewart (29.1)